RecipesLearn

 packer brisket meat side

-Some “whole” briskets can be trimmed for retail sale.
+Where-as some “whole” briskets can be trimmed for retail sale.

 This is common when purchasing brisket online and in some grocery stores.

-Here’s the same brisket above, trimmed – this would still be considered a whole brisket:
+Here’s the same brisket above, trimmed – this would still be considered a “whole brisket”:

 whole brisket meat side trimmed